pkp/pkp-docs/learning-ojs/en/production-publication.md

 * Select **HTML Stylesheet** from the **Article Component** dropdown
 * Upload the HTML file you prepared with at least the minimum code (instructions above)
 * Click **Continue**
 * In the **Review Details** tab you can upload Dependent Files.
-This is where you will upload the MP3 / MP4 / image file.
+This is where you will upload the MP3/MP4/image file.

 ![](./assets/learning-ojs3.2-ed-prod-multimed-dep-file.png)